Tarnou/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd - print the current working director ls -  display the content list of your current direcotory cd/home/root - changes the working directory to the user home directory.
+pwd - print the current working director ls -  display the content list of your current direcotory cd /root - changes the working directory to the user home directory. ls -l - list contents in long format.